TA2k/ioBroker.dreame/README.md

 **Map rendering:** Requires the optional `canvas` npm package.
 The map shows zones (green), contours (white outlines), mowing path (yellow), forbidden areas (red), and obstacles (red circles).

 **3D LIDAR Map:** Press `generate-3dmap` to trigger the mower to scan and upload a 3D point cloud map.
+The downloaded file is a PCD (Point Cloud Data) file that can be viewed with tools like CloudCompare or MeshLab.
 Progress is tracked in `3dmap-progress`.
 Once complete, the pre-signed download URL is written to `3dmap-url`.
 The URL is temporary and expires after some hours.

 #### Custom Commands for Mower